-Delete rows from the bts index automatically with immediate mode for deleted documents is physically removed from the index after every delete operation.
+You can override the deferred deletion mode by creating the bts index with the delete="immediate" parameter.
+In the immediate deletion mode, index information for deleted documents is physically removed from the index after every delete operation.
 This mode frees up space in the index immediately.
 However, the immediate mode rewrites the index each time it deletes an index entry so it will slow down delete operations and make the index unusable for the period of time it takes to delete the entries.